Elfego Baca: Portrayal in popular media

-In the late 1950s, Walt Disney turned Baca into the first Hispanic popular culture hero in the United States, on television miniseries, in six comic books, in a feature film, and in related merchandising.
+In the late 1950s, Walt Disney turned Baca into the first Hispanic popular culture hero in the United States, representing him in six comic books, a feature film, and related merchandising.
 Disney deliberately avoided ethnic tension by presenting Baca as a generalized Western hero, portraying "a New Mexican Davy Crockett".
 They filmed most of the series in New Mexico, particularly Cerrillos, Socorro County, and the Albuquerque–Santa Fe–Las Vegas combined statistical area.

-Starting in October 1958, Walt Disney Studios released a 10-part television serial entitled The Nine Lives of Elfego Baca starring Robert Loggia in the title role.
-Special edition of American Cowboy magazine, p.
-28: "Walt Disney, the only producer of 1950s TV Westerms to focus on minority issues, powerfully told the full story of Baca's career in a ten-episode mini-series for ABC between 1958 and 1960, starring Robert Loggia.
-The title The Nine Lives of Elfago Baca, played off the hero's nickname 'El Gato,' the cat."
+Starting in October 1958, Walt Disney Studios released a 10-part television serial entitled The Nine Lives of Elfego Baca, starring Robert Loggia in the title role.
 The serial aired as part of the anthology series Walt Disney Presents at irregular intervals from October 3, 1958, to March 25, 1960.

 Disney took significant care to depict the famous siege in as authentic a manner as possible, given the known details.
 Among those who appeared in the series were Skip Homeier, Raymond Bailey, and I. Stanford Jolley.
 Episodes of the series were later edited into a 1962 movie titled Elfego Baca: Six Gun Law.
 The theme song's tag line was, "And the legend was that / Like el gato, "the cat" / Nine lives had Elfego Baca."

-In 1966, a compilation of episodes was released as a film Elfego Baca: Six Gun Law.
-It was directed by Christian Nyby and starred Robert Loggia as Elfego Baca.
+In 1966, a compilation of episodes was released as a film, Elfego Baca: Six Gun Law.
+It was directed by Christian Nyby and starred Robert Loggia's Elfego Baca.
 The film premiered in theaters in West Germany on May 20, 1966, and was later broadcast on American television with the title Elfego Baca: Attorney at Law.

-Other popular culture depictions include Dynamite Entertainment's The Lone Ranger / Green Hornet comic.
-In the comic he has a cameo alongside other Western heroes, President Theodore Roosevelt has a friendly meeting of other Western folklore heroes, including The Lone Ranger, Bat Masterson, Buffalo Bill, Wyatt Earp, Annie Oakley, Texas John Slaughter, Black Bart, and Elfego Baca.
+Other popular culture depictions include Dynamite Entertainment's Lone Ranger and Green Hornet comic, where he cameos alongside other Western heroes including the Lone Ranger, Bat Masterson, Buffalo Bill, Wyatt Earp, Annie Oakley, Texas John Slaughter, and Black Bart.

-New Mexico author Rudolfo Anaya (1937-2020) wrote four mystery novels featuring Elfego's grandson Sonny Baca of Albuquerque, New Mexico, who carries Elfego's {supposed} revolver; the modern stories involve sorcery and magic.
+New Mexican author Rudolfo Anaya (1937-2020) wrote four mystery novels featuring Elfego's grandson Sonny Baca of Albuquerque, New Mexico, who carries Elfego's supposed revolver; the modern stories involve sorcery and magic.